mukul-mehta/mukul-mehta.github.io/content/posts/aws-experiments/index.md

 I'll create 2 new subnets inside the VPC.
-To use a elastic load balancer, we'll need atleast 2 subnets in different availability zones
+To use a elastic load balancer, we'll need atleast 2 subnets in different availability zones:

+- helloworld-public-1: CIDR 10.0.2.0/24 in ap-south-1a
+- Helloworld-public-2: CIDR 10.0.4.0/24 in ap-south-1b

+I also create a route table, with both of these subnets and a internet gateway that is attached to our VPC.
+Next, I'll setup a new flask application, dockerize it and create an ECS cluster.

+## Creating our test Flask app

+To begin, I'll use a simple hello world app.
+I'll keep iterating if I'm able to successfully deploy this first.